DanielPickens/cicd-gcp/README.md

 # cicd-gcp
 ci/cd for  GCP,
- - Cloud Build triggers for CI
+ - Cloud Build runs triggers for the CI
- -  Artifact Registry for assigned Docker repository named my-repository in the us-central1 region to store container images
+ -  Artifact Registry for assigned Docker repository to store container images
- -  GKE cluster that  is in used to deploy the application
+ -  GKE cluster is used to deploy the application